SkySim-Network/sse-legacy/README.md

 - **Understand Limitations**: Understand the limitations and constraints of this legacy core, and proceed with realistic expectations.

 # ABSOLUTELY NO SUPPORT WILL BE PROVIDED!
-Please note that we WILL NOT offer any assistance regarding the continuation or any other aspect of this core.
-As the original code has been lost and what I did back then is questionable and I may forget almost everything I did.
+Please be aware that **WE WILL NOT** provide any support in relation to this out-of-date core's continuation or any other element.
+I might forget practically everything I did because the original **source code has been lost to time** and the work I did at the time is questionable.

 © 2024 SkySim Network, all rights reserved